Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and

-Uganda followed up those draws with another victory.
-That victory happened to see Uganda overturn a first-leg loss in Pointe-Noire and defeat Congo 4-0.
+Uganda followed up those draws with a home victory in which Uganda overturned a first-leg loss in Pointe-Noire to defeat Congo 4-0.
 Now, only reigning champions Zambia stood in Uganda's way for a berth at the 2013 Africa Cup of Nations.
 Uganda and Zambia became one of the more entertaining fixtures among the 15 matches.
 Christopher Katongo's goal was the difference in the teams' first-leg meeting, but Massa's goal in the second leg lift Uganda and its fans.

 A Chance to Dethrone the Continental Champions

 A European with Experience in Africa

 Failures to reach the Africa Cup of Nations in 2012 and 2013, combined with a 2-0 loss at Liberia on Mar.
 24, 2013, ended Williamson's tenure as Uganda's coach.
 Uganda hired a coach with vast experience in Africa - that included one recently Rwanda's manager before being fired in April 2013.
 It was in Uganda where Serbia's Milutin Sredojevic, who also had stints in South Africa and Sudan, commenced his African journey, having guided local club Villa SC to three consecutive league titles.